This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 Any material non-compliance or lapses in internal controls together with corrective measures recommended by internal auditors are reported to and reviewed by the ARC.
 The adequacy and effectiveness of the measures taken by the Trustee-Manager in response to the recommendations made by the internal and external auditors are also monitored and reviewed by the ARC.

 The Trustee-Manager has also instituted/established the following:

-The Board has received assurance from the Chief Executive Officer and Chief Financial Officer that (1) the Group's financial records have been properly maintained and the financial statements give a true and fair view of AGT's operations and finance and (2) the risk management and internal control systems in place within the Group are adequate and effective in addressing the material risks in the Group in its current business environment including material financial, operational, compliance and information technology risks.
+The Board has received assurances from (i) the CEO and Chief Financial Officer that the Group's financial records have been properly maintained and the financial statements give a true and fair view of AGT's operations and finances and (ii) the CEO and other relevant key management personnel that the risk management systems and internal controls (including financial, operational, compliance and information technology controls) within the Group are adequate and effective in addressing the material risks in the Group in its current business environment for the financial year ended 31 March 2020.

 The Board believes that the existing risk management and internal controls framework provides reasonable, but not absolute, assurance that AGT and the Trustee-Manager will not be adversely affected by any event that could be reasonably foreseen as the Trustee-Manager works to achieve AGT's business objectives.
 All systems on risk management and internal controls contain inherent limitations and no system can provide absolute assurance against the occurrence of material errors, poor judgement in decision-making, human error losses, fraud or other irregularities.
 The Board notes that the objective of an internal control system is to manage rather than eliminate the risk of failure.

 The Board has an Audit Committee which discharges its duties objectively.